William Thomas Henley

 William Thomas Henley (1814–1882) was a pioneer in the manufacture of telegraph cables.
-He was working as a porter in Cheapside in 1830, leaving after disputes with his employer, and working at the St Katherine Docks for six years.
+He was working as a porter in Cheapside in 1830, leaving after disputes with his employer, and working at the St Katharine Docks for six years.
 During those years he was determined to learn a trade and used money from an aunt to purchase a lathe, vice and lumber with which he made a work bench.
 With those tools he taught himself to turn wood and brass and began to experiment, including with electricity.

 Henley designed and built a machine in 1837 for covering wires with silk or cotton thread which is now in the London Science Museum (Object Number: 1939-139).
 The machine may have been Henley's original prototype.
 Around 1858 Henley developed a needle galvanometer that was installed at the Valentia Island, Ireland shore end of the 1858 transatlantic telegraph cable to receive the first signal from the North American terminus at Heart's Content Cable Station, Newfoundland.
 That instrument is also in the collection of the museum.

 He set up as a submarine cable maker in 1857 and by 1859 he had his own factory beside the Thames at North Woolwich.
 Cable cores, the electrical component and its insulation, were obtained from Stephen William Silver and Hugh Adams Silver's India Rubber, Gutta Percha and Telegraph Works Company or William Hooper's company.
 He went on to manufacture the shore ends of the second Transatlantic cable in 1865.
 The firm eventually extended operations to manufacturing gutta-percha and rubber core as well as cable laying and repair.